 The virtual reference station (VRS) concept can help to satisfy this requirement using a network of reference stations.
 As a quick review, a typical DGNSS setup consists of a single reference station from which the raw data (or corrections) are sent to the rover receiver (i.e., the user).
 The user then forms the carrier phase differences (or corrects their raw data) and performs the data processing using the differential corrections.

 In contrast, GNSS network architectures often make use of multiple reference stations.
 This approach allows a more precise modeling of distance-dependent systematic errors principally caused by ionospheric and tropospheric refractions, and satellite orbit errors.
 More specifically, a GNSS network decreases the dependence of the error budget on the distance of nearest antenna.

-The general concept of network-based processing is shown in Figure 1 (above).
 The network of receivers is linked to a computation center, and each station contributes its raw data to help create network-wide models of the distance-dependent errors.
 The computation of errors based on the full network’s carrier phase measurements involves, first of all, the resolution of carrier phase ambiguities and requires knowledge of the reference station positions.
 (The latter is usually determined as part of the network setup.)

 At the same time the rover calculates its approximate position and transmits this information to the computation server, for example, via GSM or GPRS using a standard National Marine Electronics Association (NMEA) format.
 The computation center generates in real time a virtual reference station at or near the initial rover position.
 This is done by geometrically translating the pseudorange and carrier phase data from the closest reference station to the virtual location and then adding the interpolated errors from the network error models.